FredHutch/tfcb_2023/homeworks/homework01/README.md

 Clean up the file that was originally named `Survey Data.xlsx`.
 Some points to remember: aim for a single tidy data frame in a single tab, don't use formatting as data, use preferred date format, properly record null values.

-Export this as a tab-delimited `.tsv` text file with Unix line endings.
+Export this as a tab-delimited `.csv` text file with Unix line endings.

-Commit the modified `.xlsx` file and the `.tsv` file and publish to your public GitHub repository.
+Commit the modified `.xlsx` file and the `.csv` file and publish to your public GitHub repository.

-_Include the link to your `.tsv` file on GitHub here._
+_Include the link to your `.csv` file on GitHub here._